simondlevy/gym-copter/README.md

 % python3 examples/takeoff.py
 ```

-This should pop up the HUD and show the copter rising rapidly.
+This should pop up the HUD and show the copter rising to an altitude of 10 meters.

 ## Going further